tdg83/metal-archives-to-streaming/README.md

 ### Manual Installation (as a Local Extension)

-1. Download the repositories files
+1. Download the repositories' files
 2. Open a new tab in Firefox
 3. In the address bar, go to: `about:debugging`
 4. Click on **This Firefox**